andrewdeekim/andrewdeekim.github.io/content/projects/MovieNow Movie Rentals/index.md

 ![Tableau Data Connections Diagram](img/tableau_connections.png)

-Image of the dashboard is below:
+Image of the dashboard is below, which includes:
+* All rental data from 2017-2019
+* Breakdown by country
+* Dynamic visualizations based on calculated fields chosen through the filter options

 ![MovieNow Tableau Dashboard](img/movieNow_dashboard.png)

 ***